MahdiDeCoder/ChatApp/README.md

 - Real-time delivery (✔) and read (✔✔) receipts
 - Live notifications for incoming messages
 - Conversation list showing past contacts
+- Timestamps under each message
+- User profiles with avatar and bio
+- Profile picture shown in chat and clickable profiles to view details
 - Persistent storage of users and messages

 ## Setup